xgfone/go-redis/README.md

 # go-redis
 Supply the high-level API interface based on https://github.com/garyburd/redigo.
 It uses a pool to handle the redis connection in the underlying implementation, but you don't have to care about it, and it should be transparent to the user.

+This package has no third-party dependencies, but `https://github.com/garyburd/redigo` and `github.com/xgfone/go-tools/pools`.

 ## About the API

 For the meaning of APIs, please see the corresponding redis command [doc](https://redis.io/commands).